Wburto/Wburto/README.md

 - ⚡ Fun fact **I have a degree in artisan baking**

 - 🔭 I’m currently working on [a Forage project with Quantium](https://www.theforage.com/simulations/quantium/data-analytics-rqkb)

+My GitHub is a place to explore my projects in greater detail, including accessing technical reports and notebooks in all their extended glory.